-- Microbiology: The study of viruses, bacteria, fungi and other microscopic organisms - Plant Biology: Plants viewed from a molecular, cellular, physiological and biotechnological perspective - Zoology: The anatomy, physiology, evolution and behaviour of animals
+- Plant Biology: View plants from a molecular, cellular, physiological and biotechnological perspective - Zoology: Explore the animal world, learning about the evolution of anatomy, physiology and behaviour in both the laboratory and in the field.

-As part of your degree you can take the Biological Sciences capstone course, BIOSCI 399 Biological Science in a Post-truth World, which will allow you to debate contemporary issues in biology, and explore how these issues are interpreted from a cultural, political and economic perspective.
+As part of your degree you can take the Biological Sciences capstone course, BIOSCI 399 Biology: The Science of the 21st Century, which will allow you to debate contemporary issues in biology, and explore how these issues are interpreted from a cultural, political and economic perspective.